Glossary · Family & caregiver restrooms

 - Accessible reach ranges for the lock, sink, and dispensers so a caregiver managing a child can still operate them one-handed.

-Who needs a family restroom
+Who uses a family restroom?

 The population is broader than "parents with babies":